Azeved00/ConnectFourAI/README.md

 # Connect Four AI
-Built in C++ using only STL
+Built in C++ using only STL.
+You can play agains a lot of different algorithms with varying levels of difficulty.

+The algorithms Included are
+- minmax
+- alpha beta
+- Monte Carlo Tree Search

-Hope you enjoy the game,
+Hope you enjoy the game and

 Have fun

 ---